macCesar/purgetss-docs/docs/Commands.md

 > purgetss w
 ```

-This is very useful in combination with `LiveView` because it will automatically purge your project every time you make a change, such as when adding or deleting styles in views.
+This is especially useful when used with `LiveView` because it will automatically purge your project whenever you make a change, such as when adding or deleting styles in views.

-**You'll get instant feedback on any changes you make, which can significantly speed up your prototyping process.**
+**This provides instant feedback on any changes you make, which can speed up your prototyping process.**

-The command will install the following task in `alloy.jmk` file:
+The command will install a task in the `alloy.jmk` file to enable this behavior:

 ```javascript
 task('pre:compile', function(event, logger) {